eduardosbcabral/agent-code/README.md

-# Chapter Agent Test Workspace
+# Agent Code Test Workspace

-Welcome to the Chapter Agent test workspace!
-This directory contains various projects and files designed to test and demonstrate the Chapter Agent's capabilities.
+Welcome to the Agent Code test workspace!
+This directory contains various projects and files designed to test and demonstrate the Agent Code's capabilities.

 ## Directory Structure